Cysion/Secproject1/README.md

 `pip install -r requirements.txt`
 then you have to use the built in django database construction feature
 `python manage.py migrate`
-if the command succeds you can start the server by executing
+if the command succeds you can start the development server by executing
 `python manage.py runserver`

 ## Built With